Sitetheory/Sitetheory-Docs/Tutorials/How-To-Customize-Files.rst

 ######################

-The core platform files are located in the :namespace:`Sitetheory\CmsBundle` (and other bundles in the ``Sitetheory`` vendor directory).
+The core platform files are located in the :namespace:`Sitetheory\CoreBundle` (and other bundles in the ``Sitetheory`` vendor directory).
 These can be customized for a specific **Client Site** or a **Design Template** by adding custom files to the right location.

 ***********************************
 Composer Autoloader for Controllers
 ***********************************

 By default Symfony uses Composer autoloader, which is setup in ``app/autoload.php`` and looks at registered standard paths for custom files in the src/{VENDOR}/{BUNDLE} or app directories.
 We can register additional paths that contain files for namespaces that start with a name.
-But since we need to point to a dynamic directory that we only discover inside the :namespace:`Sitetheory\CmsBundle\Controller\InitController` (the Template and the Client Site), we have to modify the $loader after the fact with a reference to the ``$GLOBALS[‘loader’]`` (this works, although it is non-standard and not-recommended use of Globals).
+But since we need to point to a dynamic directory that we only discover inside the :namespace:`Sitetheory\CoreBundle\Controller\InitController` (the Template and the Client Site), we have to modify the $loader after the fact with a reference to the ``$GLOBALS[‘loader’]`` (this works, although it is non-standard and not-recommended use of Globals).
 So in the ``InitController`` we register all namespaces that start with ``Sitetheory`` to point to the site's custom or templates files with a priority of: Client Site > Template > Core.

 This lets you add files with the same namespace, filename, classname and directory structure to easily overwrite core functionality.
 The namespace allows these files to be located and loaded with a prioritization of which to use.